AlteredCraft/code_coach/README.md

 # Learn Python with AI 🤖🐍

-Learn Python programming while building healthy AI collaboration skills.
+This is an early stage experiement to determine if Claude Code can be used to effectivly teach Python programming while building healthy AI collaboration skills.
+There is no "app" involved, just Claude Code, some markdown files, and CLAUDE.md files.

 ## Getting Started